Yvette Mimieux: Post-MGM

 Mimieux was in a Western with Max von Sydow for 20th Century Fox, The Reward (1965); the Disney comedy Monkeys, Go Home!
-(1967); and a heist film The Caper of the Golden Bulls (1967).
+(1967); and the heist film The Caper of the Golden Bulls (1967).

-Mimieux did The Desperate Hours (1967) for TV and was reunited with Rod Taylor in the MGM action movie Dark of the Sun (1968).
+Mimieux did The Desperate Hours (1967) for TV and was reunited with Rod Taylor in the MGM war movie Dark of the Sun (1968).
 In 1968, she narrated a classical music concert at the Hollywood Bowl.

-In 1969, Mimieux was top-billed in Three in the Attic a hit for AIP, and appeared in the critically acclaimed 1969 movie The Picasso Summer alongside Albert Finney.
-The following year, she was the female lead in The Delta Factor (1970), an action film.
+In 1968, Mimieux was top-billed in the sex comedy Three in the Attic, a hit for AIP starring Christopher Jones, and then appeared in the critically acclaimed 1969 movie The Picasso Summer alongside Albert Finney.
+In 1970, she was the female lead in The Delta Factor, an action film co-starring Christopher George.

 Television

-Mimieux had one of the leads in The Most Deadly Game (1970–1971), a short-lived TV series from Aaron Spelling.
-She replaced Inger Stevens, who had been slated to star, but committed suicide one month before production began.
-For this role, Mimieux was nominated for the 1971 Golden Globe Award for Best Television Actress – Drama Series.
+Mimieux had one of the leads in The Most Deadly Game (1970–1971), a short-lived television series from Aaron Spelling.
+She replaced Inger Stevens, who had been slated to star,— but died one month before production began.
+For this role, Mimieux was nominated for the 1971 Golden Globe Award for Best Television Actress — Drama Series.

-Around 1971, Mimieux had a business selling Haitian products and studied archeology; she would travel several months of each year.
-After making the TV movies Death Takes a Holiday (1971) and Black Noon (1971), she sued her agent for not providing her with movie work despite having taken her money.
+Around 1971, Mimieux had a business selling Haitian products and studied archaeology; she traveled several months of each year.
+After making the television movies Death Takes a Holiday (1971) and Black Noon (1971), she sued her agent for not providing her with movie work despite having taken her money.

-Mimieux was an air hostess in MGM's Skyjacked (1972), starring Charlton Heston and was in the Fox science-fiction film The Neptune Factor (1973).
+Mimieux was an air hostess in MGM's hostage thriller Skyjacked (1972), starring Charlton Heston and James Brolin and was in the Fox science-fiction film The Neptune Factor (1973).

-By the early 1970s, Mimieux was unhappy with the roles offered to actresses:"The women they [male screenwriters] write are all one dimensional.
+By the early 1970s, Mimieux was unhappy with the roles offered to actresses:The women they [male screenwriters] write are all one-dimensional.
 They have no complexity in their lives.
 It's all surface.
 There's nothing to play.
-They're either sex objects or vanilla pudding."
+They're either sex objects or vanilla pudding.

-Mimieux had been writing for several years prior to this film, mostly journalism and short stories.
-She had the idea for a story about a Pirandello-like theme:"...the study of a woman, the difference between what she appears to be and what she is: appearance vs reality...[the more I thought about the character] the more I wanted to play her.
+Mimieux had been writing for several years before this film, mostly journalism and short stories.
+She had the idea for a story about a Pirandello-like theme:the study of a woman, the difference between what she appears to be and what she is: appearance vs reality...[the more I thought about the character] the more I wanted to play her.
 Here was the kind of nifty, multifaceted part I'd been looking for.
-So instead of a short story, I wrote it as a film."
+So instead of a short story, I wrote it as a film.

 Mimieux wrote a thriller, which she took to producers Aaron Spelling and Leonard Goldberg, who then produced it for ABC as a television film.
-It aired as Hit Lady (1974).
+It aired as Hit Lady (1974), in which Mimieux played the title character.

-In 1975, Mimieux starred in The Legend of Valentino (as Rudolph Valentino's second wife, Natacha Rambova), and in the Canadian thriller Journey into Fear.
-In 1976, Mimieux made a pilot for a TV sitcom based on Bell, Book and Candle, but it was not picked up.
+In 1975, Mimieux starred in The Legend of Valentino (as Rudolph Valentino's second wife, Natacha Rambova), and in the Canadian thriller Journey into Fear, a remake of a 1943 Orson Welles movie.
+In 1976, Mimieux made a pilot for a television sitcom based on Bell, Book and Candle, but it was not picked up.